Skip to content

 Belgium flagBelgium

 Service is included in the bill.
-Rounding up or a small tip is appreciated.
+Rounding up or leaving a small tip is appreciated for good service.

 Rounding common